-- Withdrawals before the class starts will result in forfeiture of the \$450 registration fee. - Once the student has started the training, LNA Health Careers will retain the non-refundable registration fee of \$450, supplies fee of \$125 (if the supplies are received by the student) and criminal record check fee of \$25 if the criminal record check has been conducted. - Once the student attends the second day or later, there will be no refunds; and if there is a balance due, based on the enrollment agreement, it needs to be paid within five (5) business days of withdrawal.
+- Withdrawals before the class starts will result in forfeiture of the \$450 registration fee. - Once the student has started the training (online or in person), LNA Health Careers will retain the non-refundable registration fee of \$450, supplies fee of \$125 (if the supplies are received by the student) and criminal record check fee of \$25 if the criminal record check has been conducted. - Once the student attends the second day or later, completing online course work is considered attending a class. there will be no refunds; and if there is a balance due, based on the enrollment agreement, it needs to be paid within five (5) business days of withdrawal.
 If the amount retained by the school exceeds the amount the student has already paid, the student is responsible for the difference, and it is due in the office within five (5) business days.
 Any student in attendance, breech of policy, clinical or academic failure will not be issued a refund and will still be responsible for their balance if they have not paid in full.

 All refunds shall be paid within 30 days upon written notification from a student of cancellation or withdrawal; and Students receiving benefits from federal programs shall be subject to federal refund policies, rules, and regulations.
+Refunds issued will be less the 4% credit card fees if paid online.